oracle/fastr/documentation/dev/ffi.md

 # RFFI Initialization
 Not all of the individual interfaces need to be instantiated on startup.
 The `getXXXRFFI()` method of `RFFI` is responsible for instantiating the `XXX` interface (e.e.g `Call`).
-However, the factory can choose to instantiate the interfqces eagerly if desired.
+However, the factory can choose to instantiate the interfaces eagerly if desired.
 The choice of factory class is made by `RFFIFactory.initialize()` which is called when the initial `RContext` is being created by `PolyglotEngine`.
 Note that at this stage, very little code can be executed as the initial context has not yet been fully created and registered with `PolyglotEngine`.

 In general, state maintained by the `RFFI` implementation classes is `RContext` specific and to facilitate this `RFFIFactory` defines a `newContextState` method that is called by `RContext`.
 Again, at the point this is called the context is not active and so any execution that requires an active context must be delayed until the `initialize` method is called on the `ContextState` instance.
 Typically special initialization may be required on the initialization of the initial context, such as loading native libraries, and also on the initialization of a `SHARED_PARENT_RW` context kind.